technova12611/Pedro_Pathing_QuickStart_RR_1.0/README.md

-# Road Runner Quickstart
+# Pedro Pathing Quickstart
-This is the codebase for TechNova 12611 CenterStage season!
+We migrated the pedro pathing qucikstart from rr0.5 to rr1.0, so we can use rr1.0 actions to build complex autos.